 Directory of Open Access Journals - A directory of open access journals from all disciplines.
 Not every included title is high-impact, but there is a rigorous attempt to week out predatory and illegitimate publishers.

-When your author agreement allows for self-archiving rights, take advantage of that opportunity to share your work with the world!
 If your work lives beyond the paywall of a journal site, it's more likely to be found and cited by a wider audience.
-Institutional or disciplinary repositories are great archiving options for many reasons.
+Institutional or disciplinary repositories are great archiving options for many reasons...

-If your research was funded by federal dollars, you are required to make your research available to the public.
-Your librarian is happy to answer questions or help you navigate this process.
+If your research was funded by federal dollars, you are likely required to make related publications and data available to the public.
+Some journals will also require that you share data related to the published study.
+Your librarian is happy to answer questions and help you navigate this process!

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.